 - Swimming instruction and water exercise classes must be limited to allow all participants to maintain ten feet of physical distance where practicable.
 Parents or guardians may support a participant during class, and instructors may have contact with swimmers when necessary.

 - Seating may be provided on pool decks with at least ten feet of spacing between persons who are not Family members as defined in Fourth Amended Executive Order 72.

-- Employees working in customer-facing areas are required to wear face coverings over their nose and mouth, such as using CDC Use of Cloth Face Coverings guidance.
+- Employees working in customer-facing areas are required to wear face coverings over their nose and mouth, such as using CDC Use of Masks guidance.
 Lifeguards responding to distressed swimmers are exempt from this requirement.